top of page

 minuteman statue

-Coins graded above 60 in Uncirculated Mint State condition generally hold a significantly higher value than those graded below 60, which is reflected in their pricing.
-They often present the greatest potential for price appreciation and consistent growth in value over time.
+Coins graded above 60 in Uncirculated Mint State condition typically hold a significantly higher value than those graded below 60, which is evident in their pricing.

-Uncirculated Mint State 1909-O coins graded between 60 and 66 can range from $32,000 to $750,000, again, if you can find one.
+Uncirculated Mint State 1909-O coins graded between 60 and 66 are priced between $32,000 and $750,000.

 WHAT ARE CIRCULATED COINS?

-As coins change hands among individuals and businesses, they become worn from frequent handling, earning the designation "Circulated."
+As coins change hands among individuals and businesses, they become worn from frequent handling, earning the designation "circulated."
 This wear diminishes the coin's luster and detail, which cannot be restored.

-For instance, circulated coins like the
+For example, circulated coins like the

 1895 Toned Proof Cameo Morgan Silver Dollar